DMX512: Development

 Many alternatives to DMX512 have been proposed to address limitations such as the maximum slot count of 512 per universe, the unidirectional signal, and the lack of inherent error detection.
 The 2004 DMX512-A revision added a System Information Packet (SIP).
 This packet can be interleaved with Null packets.
-One feature of SIPs is they allow checksums to be sent for DMX Null data.
+One feature of SIPs is that they allow checksums to be sent for DMX Null data.
 However, SIPs have rarely been implemented.

 E1.11-2004, a revision of DMX512-A, also lays the foundation for Remote Device Management (RDM) protocol through the definition of Enhanced Functionality.
 RDM allows for diagnostic feedback from fixtures to the controller by extending the DMX512 standard to encompass bidirectional communication between the lighting controller and lighting fixtures.
 RDM was approved by ANSI in 2006 as ANSI E1.20 and is gaining interest.

 An Ethernet-based protocol can distribute multiple DMX universes through a single cable from a control location to breakout boxes closer to fixtures.
 These boxes then output the conventional DMX512 signal.
 ANSI E1.31—2009 Entertainment Technology—Lightweight streaming protocol for transport of DMX512 using ACN, published May 4, 2009, and Art-Net are two free-to-use protocols used to achieve this.